 Listed in: Biochemistry-Biophysics, as BCBP-331 | Biology, as BIOL-331 | Chemistry, as CHEM-331

-Requisite: CHEM 221 and BIOL 191; or consent of the instructor.
-CHEM 231 is a co-requisite.
+Requisite: CHEM 231 and BIOL 191; or consent of the instructor.
+(CHEM 231 may be taken either as a prerequisite or as a co-requisite.)
 Limited to 30 students.
 Fall semester.
-Visiting Professor Henderson-Stull, Professors O'Hara and Bishop.
+Professors Jeong and TBD.

 How to handle overenrollment: Preference will be given to seniors of any major, then juniors majoring in Biology, Biochemistry & Biophysics, Chemistry or Neuroscience, then juniors of any major.
 A student may not receive credit for both BCBP/BIOL/CHEM 331 and CHEM 330.